dobsiin/fhem/README.md

-# Docker Container for FHEM
+# FHEM Docker

-I'm running this container on my Synology DiskStation.
-Just for some Home Automation fun :)

-This docker image contains FHEM and is based on Debian Jessie.
+I'm running this container on my Synology DiskStation 1513+.
+Just for some Home Automation fun :) This docker image contains FHEM and is based on Debian Jessie.

 ## Run:
 ```